-Along with good ‘ol corned beef and cabbage dinner, Irish soda bread, or brown soda bread is a popular and traditional St. Patrick’s Day recipe.
-(And Shamrock shakes if those count!)
+Along with the traditional corned beef and cabbage dinner, Irish soda bread (or brown soda bread) is a popular and traditional St. Patrick’s Day recipe.

 Eaten for breakfast with butter and jam, or served with a hearty beef stew, its subtle flavor makes it versatile and delicious.